 Here’s the formula of CPI calculation:

-СРМ (Cost Per Millenium) is a number set by market as usual.
+СРМ (Cost Per Millenium) is a number set by the market as usual.
 You can’t affect it.
 Though, you may try to search for an advertising partner with the most beneficial conditions for you.
 But it’s a rather difficult task.

-It’s a really important question which depends on target audience.
+It’s a really important question that depends on the target audience.
 There are 2 people on a picture above.
 They have totally different understanding of what is a good game.
 We may say that if a guy likes it, then the project audience is smaller than if a girl will like it.

-Let’s get back to the question of target market extension.
+Let’s get back to the question of the target market extension.
 How can a marketing company affect a project on the stage of prototyping?
 A marketing specialist won’t hint you at the right game mechanics but a good marketing specialist will point at how it would be better to present it to gamers, what do they want to see from realization, what do they or market lacks in frames of this mechanics.
 In other words, it’s a marketing specialist who can take your central mechanics and offer ways of increasing its potential audience.

 The analysis includes:

 Analytics structure in Wooga looks like this:

 We have a separate independent BI-team that builds and supports data infrastructure — a “layer of data” which all the Wooga games pass through.
 A needed toolset is created within BI which all the employees use later on.